 - Full Day (8hrs) $300

 - Fly Fishing the Kenai for Salmon and Trout August through September $1400 2 person maximum

 All trip prices are per person and subject to availability

 - Trips include all top of the line equipment and tackle needed for fishing

 - Complimentary fish cleaning and preparation for the fish processor

-- 50% deposit is due upon booking, remaining balance is due 10 days prior to embarking on our first trip together
+- 50% deposit is due upon booking, the remaining balance is due 10 days prior to embarking on our first trip together

 There are many great ways to reach the Kenai.
 One of the most popular is to fly via the frequent and daily commuter flights from Anchorage’s International Airport.
-A person is able to fly right into the City of Kenai, for about the same price as a rental car from Anchorage.
-Anchorage is a beautiful city centrally located halfway between the Kenai and Denali National Park.
+A person is able to fly right into the City of Kenai for about the same price as a rental car from Anchorage.
+Anchorage is a beautiful city, centrally located halfway between the Kenai and Denali National Park.

 If you choose to rent a car or RV from Anchorage, you are truly rewarded with one of the most awe-inspiring and beautiful scenic drives around.
 Along your journey to the Kenai, you will travel south along the Seward Highway where you will want to keep a watchful eye out for Moose, Dall Sheep, the occasional Black or Brown Bear, and Beluga Whale along Turnagain Arm.
 The Cities of Soldotna and Kenai are about two and a half hours from Anchorage.